boompacks/landing-page/README.md

-Landing page exercises from the Odin Project course.
+Landing page project from the Odin Project course.